 apocalyptic wildfire in the west coast

-This year, the US west coast has experienced the most severe wildfire since 2003.
-Scientists suggested that climate change has caused this year’s abnormally hot, dry and windy condition in the west coast - which all becomes the catalyst for an “extreme wildfire”.
+In 2020, the US west coast has experienced the most severe wildfire since 2003.
+Scientists suggested that climate change has caused abnormally hot, dry and windy condition in the west coast - which all becomes the catalyst for an “extreme wildfire”.
 The temperature in the west coast has been rising for 0.11°C every 10 years on average, alongside an increase in its Drought Index.
 Accumulated warming, plus the drought occurred this summer, have dried out a lot of the forest in the west coast.
 When a wildfire occurs, the dried wood becomes an easily flammable source of fuel.